MikyStar/MOOC_Udemy_ReactNative/README.md

 If you want your app to open an other application, you'll need to use the [Linking library](https://facebook.github.io/react-native/docs/linking).

+## Animations

+Animations are not depending on the state of a component, that means that the render method is not called again with the animation.

 ## Commun problems

 ### Error: Cannot add a child that doesn't have a YogaNode to a parent without a measure function!